Explore how NHS Forth Valley’s R&D team is driving innovation through leading research.

 Successes

-For more information on RADAR and other Myeloma clinical trials: https://ukmyelomasociety.org.uk/clinical-trials/
+For more information on RADAR and other Myeloma clinical trials visit the UK Myeloma Society website.

-Due to the increased risk of hepatocellular carcinoma (HCC), patients with liver cirrhosis usually have ultrasound scans and blood tests bi-annually, so that if a cancer develops this may be picked up in its early stages when it could be treated.
+Due to the increased risk of hepatocellular carcinoma (HCC), patients with liver cirrhosis usually have ultrasound scans and blood tests bi-annually.
+The study aims to identify novel blood biomarkers and to use new imaging techniques to detect HCC at the earliest time point so that effective treatment can be given at an early stage.

 The SELINA study aims to recruit patients with small early liver cancers to:

-- to assess if biomarkers can be used to predict disease progression by clinical follow-up.
+- Assess if biomarkers can be used to predict disease progression by clinical follow-up

-The SELINA study will recruit 200 HCC patients with and 50 without cirrhosis.
+The SELINA study aims to recruit 200 HCC patients with and 50 without cirrhosis.
 Blood, urine and liver tissue samples will be collected for analysis.

 Sponsor: University of Oxford & CRUK